A3-Root/Root_Cyberwarfare/README.md

 **Special Thanks**:
 - Mister Adrian - The original creator of the MACW mod available in steam workshop and for providing permissions to take over his work.
-- CBA Team - Community Base Addons framework
+- CBA Team - Core framework foundation upon which this is built
-- ACE Team - Advanced Combat Environment
+- ACE Team - For the ACE interactions in using laptops and GPS attachments
 - AE3 Team - ArmaOS terminal system
-- ZEN Team - Enhanced Zeus functionality
+- ZEN Team - Core foundation for zeus modules and dialogs

 ## License